-Crowdsourcing your events is a great way to populate your calendar and engage with your community.
-Sure, you could provide your users with backend access so that they could then add events.
-However, wouldn’t it be easier if users were able to submit events from the frontend instead?
-Luckily, with Community Events, you can do just that.
+Letting users submit events to your website is a great way to populate your calendar and engage with your community.
+Sure, you could provide visitors with backend access so that they could then add events.
+However, wouldn’t it be easier if they were able to submit events from the frontend instead?
+Luckily, with our Community Events plugin, you can do just that.

-With Community Events, you can decide whether to publish community-submitted events immediately or if those events should require admin approval first.
-You can also allow users to submit anonymously, or require them to log in.
+With Community Events, you can decide whether to publish user-submitted events immediately or if those events should require admin approval first.
+You can also allow users to submit an event anonymously, or require them to log in.
 Once published, events will appear right on your calendar.

 In this article, we’ll show you how to get this set up using our Community Events plugin.